About

 The Macroeconomic Effects of Mergers and Acquisitions in the United States

-Abstract: I study the macroeconomic impact of merger waves in the United States since 1980 and document these have generated substantial economic losses.
-Using firm-level event studies, I provide new evidence that merger announcements generate positive abnormal returns for acquirers and their competitors, but not the targets' competitors, patterns inconsistent with industry signaling channels and instead suggesting anticompetitive effects.
-I aggregate the estimated abnormal returns to construct a novel proxy for merger activity and show consolidation waves predict persistent declines in GDP and labor productivity alongside rising prices.
-To rationalize these findings, I develop a firm dynamics model with an auction-based market for mergers and variable markups that successfully replicates merger matching patterns, firm sales concentration, and the markup distribution.
-The model reveals mergers lead to large welfare losses through worsened allocative efficiency from higher markups and reduced firm entry.
+Abstract: I study the macroeconomic effects of merger waves in the United States since 1980.
+Firm-level event studies show that merger announcements are associated with positive abnormal returns for acquirers and their competitors, but not for targets' competitors.
+This pattern is difficult to reconcile with industry-wide signaling alone and is consistent with anticompetitive effects.
+I aggregate the estimated abnormal returns into a proxy for merger activity and find that increases in the proxy are followed by persistent declines in GDP and labor productivity and a modest rise in inflation.
+To interpret these patterns, I develop a firm-dynamics model with an auction-based market for mergers and variable markups.
+The model matches merger-pairing patterns, firm sales concentration, and the markup distribution.
+Counterfactual simulations imply sizable welfare losses from mergers through higher markups, lower allocative efficiency, and lower firm entry.

 Working Papers